Mary Millicent Garretson Miller grew up with river water and steam coursing through her veins.

 She married George Miller, a talented boat builder with a good reputation.
 They built a life together on the river operating the Saline on the lower Mississippi and Red Rivers.

-They maintained a home in Portland but lived several months of the year on the Saline with their children.
+They maintained a home in Portland but lived with their children for several months of the year on the Saline.
 The husband and wife team plied the waters around New Orleans and threatened their competition.